 Palisade Bio to Present at the Virtual Investor Innovations in Intestinal Health - Launching a Pivotal Phase 3 Study for Return of Postoperative Bowel Function Event

-Live moderated video webcast with members of Management to discuss pivotal Phase 3 study of lead asset in development, LB1148, on Friday, September 16th at 11:00 AM ET

-/EIN News/ -- CARLSBAD, Calif., Sept.
-13, 2022 (GLOBE NEWSWIRE) -- Palisade Bio, Inc. (Nasdaq: PALI), a clinical stage biopharmaceutical company advancing therapies for acute and chronic gastrointestinal (GI) complications, today announced that Tom Hallam, Ph.D., Chief Executive Officer and Michael Dawson, M.D., Chief Medical Officer of Palisade Bio will present at the Virtual Investor Innovations in Intestinal Health - Launching a Pivotal Phase 3 Study for Return of Postoperative Bowel Function Event on Friday, September 16, 2022 at 11:00 AM ET.
+CARLSBAD, Calif., Sept.
+13, 2022 (GLOBE NEWSWIRE) -- Palisade Bio, Inc. PALI, a clinical stage biopharmaceutical company advancing therapies for acute and chronic gastrointestinal (GI) complications, today announced that Tom Hallam, Ph.D., Chief Executive Officer and Michael Dawson, M.D., Chief Medical Officer of Palisade Bio will present at the Virtual Investor Innovations in Intestinal Health - Launching a Pivotal Phase 3 Study for Return of Postoperative Bowel Function Event on Friday, September 16, 2022 at 11:00 AM ET.

 As part of the virtual event, the company will discuss its recently launched pivotal Phase 3 study designed to assess the safety and efficacy of LB1148 for postoperative return of bowel function.
 The Phase 3 study is designed as a multi-center, randomized, double-blind, parallel-group, placebo-controlled clinical trial set to enroll approximately 600 patients.
 The primary endpoint is time to recovery of the upper and lower gastrointestinal tract following surgery, defined as the time from the end of surgery to the toleration of food and first bowel movement.
 All patients enrolled in the study will undergo a scheduled bowel resection surgery that will include either laparotomy or minimally invasive surgical approaches.
 The clinical study will utilize the same dosing of LB1148 used in the company's completed Phase 2 study in which LB1148 demonstrated a 1.1-day improvement in return of bowel function.